SeverinBuchser/SimpleGitShell/README.md

 ## Features

-To use Simple Git Shell, please refer to the detailed usage instructions provided in the [Usage](#usage) section.
+To use the Simple Git Shell, please refer to the detailed usage instructions provided in the [Usage](#usage) section.
 The following features are available:

 ### 1. Group